Surgical Vet Tech

 Here are two AVMA-accredited on-campus and online veterinary tech programs.

-Northern Virginia Community College (on-campus) offers an associate’s of applied science (AAS) degree in veterinary technology.
+Northern Virginia Community College offers an associate of applied science (AAS) degree in veterinary technology.
 This on-campus program prepares students to work in various veterinary settings in vet clinics, laboratories, institutional or pharmaceutical animal colonies, zoological parks, and federal and state inspections.
 Upon completing this program, students are eligible to take the Veterinary Technician National Exam (VTNE).

 • Location: Annadale, VA

-• Duration: Two years
+• Expected Time to Completion: Two years

 • Location: St. Petersburg, FL

-• Duration: 1.5 to four years
+• Expected Time to Completion: 1.5 to four years

 Please visit our Online Veterinary Technician Schools page to learn more about online AVMA-accredited vet tech programs.